 Consult a 1031 Exchange Lawyer

 To prevent unintended tax consequences, it is crucial to strictly adhere to 1031 procedures.
-The tax attorneys at Moskowitz, LLP tax group have represented thousands of taxpayers in IRS and state audits.
-We have in-depth knowledge of how to handle denials of 1031 tax benefits and audits connected with 1031 exchanges.
-Call our California office at (888) 829-3325 or (415) 394-7200.
+Moskowitz LLP consists of tax lawyers in San Francisco, Los Angeles and Salt Lake City as well as our CPAs & accountants who have represented thousands of taxpayers in IRS and state audits throughout the United States.
+We have in-depth knowledge of how to handle denials of 1031 tax benefits and representation for audits connected with 1031 exchanges.
+Call our office nationwide at (888) 829-3325 or reach out online.